lucendio/lecture-devops-infos/faq.md

 #### 2. I have no clue about DevOps.
 How am I supposed to write this concept?

 Don't worry.
-It's an initial step to get you to start digging into things related to DevOps.
-After handing in the concept you will receive individual feedback, that you can use to iterate on your design and implementation.
+It's an initial step to get you start digging into things related to DevOps.
+After handing in the concept you will receive individual feedback, that you can use to iterate over your design and implementation.
 So, nothing is set in store.
 You can change things along the way - after some consultation first.

 #### 3. Where do I get some infrastructure to play with or maybe even for the exercise?

-Have a look into the link section on [*Infrastructure resources*](./links.md#infrastructure-resources).
+Have a look at the link section on [*Infrastructure resources*](./links.md#infrastructure-resources).